tylerkung/imgix-generator/README.md

 1) User can edit text, text color, and BG color
 2) BG color field will check and sanitize if its a valid hexcolor
+3) Text string is reformatted if spaces are included to pass to URL

 Front-end bootstrapped with create-react-app, Material-ui for user interface.